-It covers the development and differentiation of cells, tissues and organs and the medical aspects of genetics including population genetics.
+It covers medical aspects of genetics including population genetics.
 Molecular techniques used in diagnosis and treatment are presented and ethical implications surrounding the application of molecular biology to medicine are discussed.

 COURSE CODE: MDSC1105 TITLE: The Locomotor System

 The aim of this course is to provide the student with a thorough knowledge base of the functional anatomy of the upper and lower limbs and of the spinal column as these relate to each other in health and disease.